c6fc/warcannon/README.md

 WARCannon will then download the warc and parse it with your configured matches.
 There are a few quality-of-life things that WARCannon does by default that you should be aware of:
 1. WARCannon will download the warc to `/tmp/warcannon.testLocal` on first run, and will re-use the downloaded warc from then on even if you change the warc_path.
 If you wish to use a different warc, you must delete this file.
-2. Warcs are large; most coming in at just under 1GB.
-WARCannon uses the CLI for multi-threaded downloads, but if you have slow internet, you'll need to exercize patience the first time around.
+2. WARCs are large; most coming in at just over 1GB.
+WARCannon uses the CLI for multi-threaded downloads, but if you have slow internet, you'll need to exercise patience the first time around.

-On top of everything else, WARCannon will attempt to evalutate the total compute cost of your regular expressions when run locally.
+On top of everything else, WARCannon will attempt to evaluate the total compute cost of your regular expressions when run locally.
 This way, you can be informed if a given regular expression will significantly impact performance *before* you execute your campaign.

 ![Image](http://c6fc.io/warcannon-dev.png)